Abraham and the Idol Shop

 Abraham and the Idol Shop is a midrash that appears in Genesis Rabbah chapter 38.
-It is a post-biblical story imagining the early life of Abraham.
+It tells about the early life of Abraham.
 The commentary explains what happened to Abraham when he was a young boy working in his father's idol shop.
 The story has been used as a way to discuss monotheism and faith in general.

 Characters

 Terah

 Terah is a Biblical figure from the book of Genesis.
 He is the father of three children including the Patriarch Abraham.
 According to Jewish tradition, Terah was an idolater.
 Terah also made and sold idols, as the Midrash Genesis Rabbah 38 explains.

 Abraham

-Abraham is the first patriarch and is seen as the father of the four Abrahamic religions, Judaism, Christianity, Islam, and the Baháʼí Faith.
+Abraham is the first patriarch and is seen as the father of the three Abrahamic religions, Judaism, Christianity, and Islam.
 The later life of Abraham is told in the book of Genesis Chapters 11–25.
 The missing years of Abraham's early childhood are explained through a series of Midrashim.